 The memory was so intimate.
 Gene felt her heart sigh.

 The pair also broached skepticism that first night, leaving them both with a tenuous grasp of truth.
 They promised to never doubt each other as the sun rose on their friendship.
 It was no surprise they each ended up working with minds.

 “Not so bad, right?”
 Alice asked.
 She couldn’t have been more reassuring if she’d tried.
 “I’m going to perform a standard neurological exam on you.
 You had quite a night, so I want to be thorough,” she added.

-They ran through a series of procedures that felt choreographed but not mechanical.
+They ran through a series of procedures that felt more like a dance.
 Alice finally sat back down next to Gene and put her arm around the patient.
 “You’re fine, just a little worked up,” she whispered, putting her head on Gene’s shoulder.

 “Thanks, Alice,” Gene said as she took her hand.
 “Do you remember the night we met?” she asked, her voice quavering a little.

 “Of course,” Alice replied.
 “I always thought of it as the night we became sisters.”

 Gene thought she was going to dissolve into molecules.
 “Me too, Alice,” she sniffled.
 She could see the dorm room clearly: Alice’s pillow pile, her broken futon, that awful poster of Audrey Hepburn.
 She chuckled before her mind returned to its main thread.

 Alice looked Gene over for a moment.
 That part of the conversation hadn’t come up for fifteen years.

 “Yes, I do,” she said, glancing at her watch.
 “My shift actually ended a few minutes ago.
 How about we take care of some paperwork and walk the campus loop—you know, see where we end up?”